shubhangickore/p2/README.md

 # New Project
-This project created from local system. created by me shubhangi kore
+This project created from local system. created by me shubhangi kore  : heelo